-> As a direct result of this trope, many slasher movies have a Final Girl (and one with no form of self-defense training at that), since audiences are somehow more likely to root for a young, nubile, defenseless (white) woman on the run from a psychopath who gutted her friends like fish, as opposed to a man in a similar position.
+As a direct result of this trope, many slasher movies have a Final Girl (and one with no form of self-defense training at that), since audiences are somehow more likely to root for a young, nubile, defenseless (and most often white) woman on the run from a psychopath who gutted her friends like fish, as opposed to a man in a similar position.

-> If the women are abducted rather than killed, it's probably because Mars Needs Women.
+If the women are abducted rather than killed, it's probably because Mars Needs Women.
 See also Distressed Damsel, Monogender Monsters, Touch of the Monster.
 Many this trope's aversions come from the fact that Men Are the Expendable Gender.

 In Ranma ½, the monstrous eight-headed Yamata-no-Orochi is an enormous pervert who likes to see women's underwear, naked women, and women in general.
 It also loves eating them.
 It even has taste buds for it.
 Men?
 They just taste bitter, they piss it off, and it kills them on sight.
 This is roughly based on the myth of the Yamata-no-Orochi, which demanded maiden sacrifices.